Ravens get defensive, stuff Burrows in 27-3 rout of Bengals

 Cincinnati’s next possession ended when Queen stripped Burrow and recovered the fumble near midfield.

-It was 20-0 in the fourth quarter before Marlon Humphrey stripped the ball from receiver Mike Thomas and Queen scooped up the fumble and rambled down the right sideline.
+It was 20-0 in the fourth quarter before Marlon Humphrey dislodged the ball from receiver Mike Thomas and Queen scooped up the fumble and rambled down the right sideline.

 TURNOVER STREAK The Ravens have forced a turnover in 18 straight games, the longest active streak in the NFL and second-longest in franchise history.
 Baltimore has 32 takeaways during the 18-game run, including six by Peters (5 INTs and 1 fumble recovery).